 What are the differences between old radios and new radios, and why would you choose one over the other?
 This is the kind of question I always ask, because I’ve noticed that the conventional wisdom does not necessarily reflect the best choice.
 We’ve all noticed that the majority of the RC community has switched over to 2.4 GHz, and there are some good reasons for this shift, but not all of the changes are for the better.
 It’s not a slam-dunk case one way or the other.

 2.4 GHz radios were offered to the public as the answer to the shortcomings of 72 MHz radios.
 No frequency control effort is required at the flying field because your radio sends a coded signal to its own receiver, and if there is too much activity on a specific frequency it can switch itself to another channel to avoid interference from identical radios.
 If unmanageable interference is encountered, the controls will lock in “safe mode”.
-And of course, as we’ve all heard many, many times, there is no long antenna to fool with.
-That pretty much sums up the advantages.
-There are a few major disadvantages.
-The short wavelength causes these radios to operate only in line of sight.
+And of course, as we’ve all heard many times, there is no long antenna to fool with.
+There are a few disadvantages.
+Although the range is shorter than a 72 mhz radio, it can still fly as far as you can see it, so that’s no big deal, but the short wavelength causes these radios to operate only in line of sight.
 In other words, if you fly behind an object and you can’t see your plane, you’re not controlling it.
 If your antenna gets blocked by the engine, electric motor, battery pack or other metal object in the plane itself, it will lose signal.
-This risk is mitigated by using a receiver with more than one antenna, but that seems to negate the advantage of the tiny antenna if you ask me.
-When the receiver loses signal it goes into the aforementioned “safe mode” which means that it neutralizes the controls and you can’t do anything until it reboots.
-Your plane will keep going in in the same direction until it hits something.
+This risk is mitigated by using a receiver with more than one antenna, or even a satellite receiver.
+When the receiver loses signal it goes into the aforementioned “safe mode” which means that it neutralizes the controls and you can’t do anything until it reboots, which can take a second or two.
 If it happened to be in a funny position, good luck.
 Coded signals are supposed to allow 2.4 GHz radios to operate in noisy environments because they are listening only to their own code, but I have seen many airplanes crash due to interference coming from the local fire station.
-I flew my 72 MHz equipment alongside my 2.4 GHz enthusiast friend, and the fire station never crashed any of my planes.
-Another disadvantage is that there is no government license for RC use of the 2.4 GHz band, which means that these radios can broadcast at only one tenth of a watt.
-You probably don’t want to fly your plane to the extent of your control radius because you’ll lose sight of it, but the range technically is shorter than what you can get from 72 MHz.
+I flew my 72 MHz equipment alongside my 2.4 GHz enthusiast friend, and he has had at least 10 planes crash when they come too close to that fire station, but it never affected my planes.
+To be fair, I have been to other locations where airplanes crashed on 72 mhz while 2.4 ghz was unaffected.

 The reason the new radios operate on 2.4 GHz is because of microwave ovens.
 Because of the difficulty of making an affordable oven that doesn’t produce a ton of radio interference, the 2.4 GHz frequency was left open, while other bands were licensed for specific applications.
 Many decades later anybody who wants to sell a garage door opener, blue tooth, wifi router, or radio controlled toy uses this wild west 2.4 GHz free for all frequency.
 Here’s what Wikipedia has to say about 2.4 GHz.
 Will it reach a saturation point and cause an intolerable level of safe mode lockups?
 Time will tell.

-If you decide to use a 72 MHz radio or radios, here are your rules.
+There’s just one more point to cover.
+Maybe you’ll use new radios, or maybe you’ll use old ones.
+If you decide to use an old 72 MHz radio or radios, here are your rules.
 First, open the back of the transmitter and check the battery leads for corrosion.
 Equipment left sitting with batteries installed will develop black wire syndrome, which will crash your plane.
-Replace the wires if they are corroded, and replace the batteries if they don’t hold a charge.
+Replace the batteries if they don’t hold a charge, and if your wires are black replace the batteries and the wires.
 After your radio is definitely working correctly, take it to your flying site and enlist an assistant to help you check for proper operation at a distance, to make sure it works at full range.
+If you don’t have a friend to help, your best bet is to turn the radio on and set the transmitter down, then walk away holding the airplane.
+Watch for glitches in your controls as you walk away from the radio.
 If you find a problem with interference, don’t use that channel.
-Get a radio on a different channel, or switch your radio to a new channel if it’s capable.
-Back in the old days different flying sites sometimes had a channel or two that were known to be glitchy, and everybody avoided those channels at those specific sites.
-After you determine that your radio will work at your field, just make sure you are aware of any person who is using a radio on the same channel as yours, and don’t ever turn both radios on if one of the planes on that frequency is flying at the time.
+Get a radio on a different channel, or switch your radio to a new channel if it’s capable, and start over with a new range check Back in the old days different flying sites sometimes had a channel or two that were known to be glitchy, and everybody avoided those channels at those specific sites.
+After you determine that your radio will work at your field, just make sure you are aware of any person who is using a radio on the same channel as yours.
+If there are two of you on the same channel, never turn on the other radio when one of the planes is in use.